-- (1) Within 10 days of determining that a participant has failed to meet a [ecoperation] NMW requirement, ISD shall issue notice of adverse action that the payment shall be reduced.
-The payment reduction shall take place with the first payment following expiration of the notice of adverse action. - (2) Notice of adverse action shall apply to all [work program] NMW and child support noncompliance sanctions, including those relating to the conciliation process. - (3) A participant who corrects the failure of compliance with [work program] NMW or child support enforcement requirements during the notice of adverse action 13-day time period shall not have the sanction imposed against the benefit group or payment amount.
+- (1) Within 10 days of determining that a participant has failed to meet a NMW requirement, department or its designee shall issue notice of adverse action that the payment shall be reduced.
+The payment reduction shall take place with the first payment following expiration of the notice of adverse action. - (2) Notice of adverse action shall apply to all NMW and child support noncompliance sanctions, including those relating to the conciliation process. - (3) A participant who corrects the failure of compliance with NMW or child support enforcement requirements during the notice of adverse action 13-day time period shall not have the sanction imposed against the benefit group or payment amount.
 The sanction shall not count as a cumulative or progressive sanction, since the reason for the sanction was corrected during the time period of the notice of adverse action and prior to a benefit reduction being imposed.
-A participant who has failed to meet work participation hours cannot correct the sanction during the notice of adverse action time period. - (4) Failure to comply during the notice of adverse action 13-day time period shall cause the sanction to become effective. - (a) A sanction shall be removed effective the month following the month in which the determination is made that the participant has complied with requirements. - (b) A child support enforcement sanction shall be removed after CSED notifies the caseworker that the participant is in compliance with child support enforcement requirements. - (c) A [work program] NMW sanction shall be removed after the caseworker receives verification that the participant has completed an assessment; or has completed an IRP; or has completed a WPA that indicates the appropriate number of weekly hours in work activities; or has met [work program] NMW participation hours for at least 30 days; or has good cause to waive work participation requirements.
+A participant who has failed to meet work participation hours cannot correct the sanction during the notice of adverse action time period. - (4) Failure to comply during the notice of adverse action 13-day time period shall cause the sanction to become effective. - (5) A sanction shall be removed effective the month following the month in which the determination is made that the participant has complied with requirements. - (a) A child support enforcement sanction shall be removed after CSED notifies the caseworker that the participant is in compliance with child support enforcement requirements. - (b) A NMW sanction shall be removed after the caseworker receives verification that the participant has completed an assessment; or has completed an IRP; or has completed a WPA that indicates the appropriate number of monthly hours in work activities; or has met NMW participation hours for at least 30 days; or has good cause to waive work participation requirements.